AngeloParrinello/AngeloParrinello/README.md

 # Angelo Parrinello

-Master's Degree Student in Engineering and Computer Science at University of Bologna.
+Master's Degree Graduate Student in Engineering and Computer Science at University of Bologna.
 Computer Science Exchange Student at Stockholm University.

 ## Contacts